kklmn/ParSeq/parseq/help/top.rst

    (parts of analysis pipeline).

--  Two ways of acting from GUI onto multiple data: (a) simultaneous work with multiply selected data and (b) applying a specific parameter or a group of parameters to a later selected subset of data.
+-  Two ways of acting from GUI onto multiple data: (a) simultaneous work with multiply selected data and (b) copying a specific parameter or a group of parameters from active data items to later selected data items.

 -  Undo and redo for most of treatment steps.